Ujs74wiop6/Shell_C-Cpp/README.md

 You are testing codes and programming using text editors like: vim, nano, vscode, sublime etc. Come with me!

 Tired of using IDE's that are heavy, slow or that keep generating unnecessary files in your projects?

+Want to test your algorithms in a cleaner and simpler way?

 Using these text editors, I was running two commands in the terminal, for each code modification.
 This is work, and during development you waste time writing boydplat code.
 With that I developed a shellScript that runs these two commands automatically and also some extra commands like: clear the terminal and skip the line...

+#

 1°) Install GCC on the machine:
 ~~~